Dental Implants with Diabetes — Downey, CA

 Pre-clearance: A1C, fasting glucose, physician sign-off

-We require a current A1C (within 90 days) and a one-page note from your physician confirming you're stable on your current regimen.
-Our target is A1C under 7.5 — patients at 7.5–8.5 we proceed with extra precautions; over 8.5 we ask you to work with your physician first.
-About 89% of diabetic patients who come to us are already in range.
+We require a current A1C (within 90 days) and a one-page note from your physician confirming you’re stable on your current regimen.
+My target is A1C under 7.5 — between 7.5 and 8.5 we proceed with extra precautions, and with UV-activated implants I can often go up to nearly 9 with signed consent.
+Over 9 we ask you to work with your physician first.
+Most diabetic patients who come to us are already in range, or just a few months of tighter control away from it.

 Day-of-surgery glucose protocol